 Bear markets—by definition, fundamentally driven market drops of approximately 20% or more over an extended period—are a common fear for investors.
-Many investors worry that failing to recognize the next bear market on the horizon will severely hurt their chances of meeting their long-term financial goals.
+It’s no surprise many investors spend time trying to identify anything likely to cause a bear market, as they worry failing to recognize the next downturn on the horizon will severely hurt their chances of meeting their long-term financial goals.
 Unfortunately, while it’s easy to pinpoint a bear market in hindsight, identifying a bear market in advance is much more difficult.
-The key is having the perspective to watch for and identify the right components and the discipline to prevent your emotions from getting in the way.
+The key is having the perspective to watch for and identify the right components, and then have the discipline to prevent your emotions from causing you to make poor decisions.

-What are some signs you can look for to suggest a bear market might be forming?
+What are some common causes of bear markets that suggest one might be forming?
 We believe there are just two ways bear markets start:

 1.)
 The Wall: A bull market climbs the “Wall of Worry,” then runs out of steam amid widespread investor euphoria.